EcoStruxure/OLGA/README.md

 OLGA is licensed under the [MIT License](./LICENSE.TXT).
 Schneider Electric requests contributions to be provided back to benefit the community.

+## Getting Started
+To get started with OLGA, please check the following resources:

+* [Home](https://github.com/EcoStruxure/OLGA/wiki/Home) - general information about OLGA and its supported features

+* [User Guide](https://github.com/EcoStruxure/OLGA/wiki/User-Guide) - how to use various features of the library

+* [Hello World C#](https://github.com/EcoStruxure/OLGA/wiki/Hello-World) - a hello world example in C# (the most advanced in features) to get you started

+* [Hello World Java](https://github.com/EcoStruxure/OLGA/wiki/Hello-World-(Java-RDF4J)) - a hello world example in Java

+* [Hello World Python](https://github.com/EcoStruxure/OLGA/wiki/Hello-World-(Python-RDFAlchemy)) - a hello world example in Python

+* [Developer Guide](https://github.com/EcoStruxure/OLGA/wiki/Developer-Guide) - how to extend OLGA

+* [Webservice User Guide](https://github.com/EcoStruxure/OLGA/wiki/Webservice-User-Guide) - how to use OLGA through a WebService

 ## Docker

 You can build a docker image for hosting the OLGA web service.